-Dimik Huntington's journal/memoirs also note his family joined him at Fort Leavenworth: "Arrived at Pisgah about 10 of June plowed and put in 2 acres of corn ... sold out for a cow & started about the 1st of July for Council Bluffs arrived 10 of July, 15 enlisted for one year ... arrived at Fort Levinsworth in August 2 ... my family came to me at the Fort."
+Dimik Huntington's journal/memoirs also noted his family joined him at Fort Leavenworth: "Arrived at Pisgah about 10 of June plowed and put in 2 acres of corn ... sold out for a cow & started about the 1st of July for Council Bluffs arrived 10 of July, 15 enlisted for one year ... arrived at Fort Levinsworth in August 2 ... my family came to me at the Fort."

-On Aug 7, George Dykes wrote a letter to his wife and stated: "Many families will come to day into the fort but[ink blot] c no consolation to me to see another mans family Capt Higgins went back from Keg creek & got these families & his own."
+On Aug 7, George Dykes wrote a letter to his wife stating: "Many families will come to day into the fort but[ink blot] c no consolation to me to see another mans family Capt Higgins went back from Keg creek & got these families & his own" but continued with a revealing statement "and they will go with us to bents Fort and winter."
+This may be the reason why Lt Colonel Allen allowed many families to join them, with a possibility of the families joining Brigham Young the following spring on their way west.

 Thomas Williams shared at the 1855 Mormon Battalion reunion.
 "My wife and children I left with only about five days' provisions, and not having the least idea where they would get the next.
 The day following I ascertained that Brother Higgins was going to fetch his wife and family.
 I, therefore, determined that if I could raise means any way I would take my wife with me, and I made up my mind to do it if I had to tramp all the way and carry my knapsack."

 Malinda Kelley wrote in 1860, "Come as far as Council Bluffs, and was one of the families that was called on to go with the Mormon Battalion.
 We traveled with them until we got to Pueblo, New Mexico, and not being strongly constituted was classed with the sick list and weak, and was sent there to winter."
 Malinda was with the large Hunt entourage.
-The BY return list (church roster) reflects the Hunt family was planning on remaining in Council Bluffs with money sent to Jefferson's nephew, Milton Kelley, for benefit of the family.
-Likely due to Lt Col Allen's willingness to allow families to accompany the unit, the large Hunt family arrived at Fort Leavenworth about August 7.
-It is uncertain what happened to allow this accommodation.
-But up to 15 women with many children caught up with the Battalion at Fort Leavenworth.
+The Brigham Young return reflects the Hunt family was planning on remaining in Council Bluffs with money sent to Jefferson's nephew, Milton Kelley, for benefit of the family.
+Likely due to Lt Col Allen's willingness to allow families to accompany the unit at least briefly, the large Hunt family arrived at Fort Leavenworth about August 7.
+So up to 15 women with many children caught up with the Battalion at Fort Leavenworth.
 It is unlikely the women arriving late at Fort Leavenworth were given the title of laundress.
-Although most of the families appear to arrive in their own private wagons, they may have been fed as Cyrena Merrill suggested they would travel at the expense of the government.
+Although most of the families appear to arrive in their own private wagons, they may have been given rations as Cyrena Merrill suggested they would travel at the expense of the government.

-Cooke: "I was not at Fort Leavenworth when General S. W. Kearny sent Captain Allen, First Dragoons, to meet the migration of the Mormons from Nauvoo toward the Pacific coast, and raise a volunteer battalion ...
+Lt.
+Colonel Philip St. George Cooke: "I was not at Fort Leavenworth when General S. W. Kearny sent Captain Allen, First Dragoons, to meet the migration of the Mormons from Nauvoo toward the Pacific coast, and raise a volunteer battalion ...
 The usual regulations, or laws, for volunteers, regarding age, and also the number of women to be transported and fed, were much relaxed in their favour."